Jeremy23leb/C-est-Cadeau-C-est-Gratuit-YouTube-Channel-/README.md

 ## What I Did

-* Built the channel from scratch and grew it to 23K+ subscribers
+* Built the channel from scratch and grew it to 25K+ subscribers
 * Developed an evergreen content strategy focused on search-driven topics
 * Produced and managed approximately 10 long-form videos per month on average
 * Managed the full content production process, including research, scripting, recording, editing and publishing
 * Optimized videos for YouTube SEO, CTR and audience retention
-* Negotiated paid sponsorships and affiliate partnerships
+* Negotiated paid sponsorships (PayFit, MeilleurTaux, 3CX, Zilo Energie...) and affiliate partnerships (NordVPN, Bankin', ProtonVPN, Tiime...)
-* Built a recurring partnership with LesFurets through cold outreach
-* Grew the partnership from an initial test of 3 videos to nearly 20 sponsored videos
+* Built a recurring partnership with LesFurets through cold outreach.
+Grew the partnership from an initial test of 3 videos to nearly 20 sponsored videos

 ## Commercial Experience